EMSL-MONet/CommSciMtg_Nov25/Metagenomes/README.md

 2. The hands-on session will cover metagenome analysis using the KBase pipeline.

 ### Before The Day
-Refer to the Prerequisites section.
+Please take a look at the Prerequisites section.

 ### On The Day
 Feb 6th

 Bring your laptop.
 We (Ellen and Young) will provide the link to the KBase narrative (pipeline).
+The narrative contains the FASTQ files from NEON samples, which we will work with.

 ## Agenda on contents of the workshop
+The steps of the metagenomics analysis covered in the KBase narrative are similar to those used in the JGI pipeline.
+During the hands-on workshop, we will discuss the fundamental concepts of these processes and the types of data retrieved from them.